 The Higher Education Opportunity Act of 2008 (HEOA) requires that postsecondary institutions participating in federal student aid programs make certain disclosures to students.
 The following information is disclosed to you as a student at Missouri Western State University (MWSU) in compliance with federal law.
 For additional information, including requesting a paper copy of any materials, please call the appropriate office or visit the indicated websites.

-The Department of Economics, Political Science and Sociology will present a panel discussion to celebrate Constitution Day on Tuesday, September 17 at 10am in Kemper Recital Hall.
+The Department of Economics, Political Science and Sociology will present two educational events to celebrate Constitution Day on Monday, September 19.
+For full event details, click here.